-Gross Profit Percentage is a measure of profitability that calculates how much of every dollar of revenue is left over after paying off the cost of goods sold (COGS).
-In other words, it measures the efficiency of a company in utilizing its input costs of production, such as raw materials and labor, in order to produce and sell its products profitably.
+Gross profit percentage is a measure of profitability that calculates how much of every dollar of revenue remains after paying off the Cost of Goods Sold (COGS).
+In other words, it measures the efficiency of a company utilizing its input costs of production, such as raw materials and labor, to produce and sell its products profitably.

 It can be seen as the percentage of sales that exceeds the direct costs associated with manufacturing the product.
-These direct costsDirect CostsDirect costs are costs incurred by an organization while performing its core business activity and can be attributed directly in the production cost, such as raw material costs, wages paid to factory staff, power & fuel expenses in a factory, and so on, but do not include indirect costs such as advertisement costs, administrative costs, etc. or COGSCOGSThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+These direct costsDirect CostsDirect cost refers to the cost of operating core business activity—production costs, raw material cost, and wages paid to factory staff.
+Such costs can be determined by identifying the expenditure on cost objects. or COGSCOGSThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
 However, it excludes all the indirect expenses incurred by the company. primarily consist of raw materials and direct labor.
-Calculation of the gross profit percentage formulaProfit Percentage FormulaThe profit percentage formula calculates the financial benefits left with the entity after it has paid all the expenses.
-Profit percentage is of two types - markup expressed as a percentage of cost price or profit margin calculated using the selling price. is done by dividing the gross profit by the total sales and expressed in percentage terms.
+Therefore, calculating the gross profit percentage formulaProfit Percentage FormulaThe profit percentage formula calculates the financial benefits left with the entity after it has paid all the expenses.
+Profit percentage is of two types - markup expressed as a percentage of cost price or profit margin calculated using the selling price. is done by dividing the gross profit by the total sales expressed in percentage terms.

-The gross profit percentage formula is represented as,
+The formula on which the gross profit percentage calculator works is represented as:

 Gross profit percentage formula = (Total sales – Cost of goods sold) / Total sales * 100%

-The money that is remaining after covering the COGS is used to service other operating expenses like selling/commission expense, general & administrative expensesAdministrative ExpensesAdministrative expenses are indirect costs incurred by a business that are not directly related to the manufacturing, production, or sale of goods or services provided, but are necessary for the smooth functioning of business operations, such as information technology, finance & accounts., research & development, marketing expense, and interest expense that appear further below in the income statement.
-As such, the higher it is, the better it is for a company to pay off the operating expenses of the business.
+After covering the cost of goods sold, the remaining money is used to service other operating expenses like selling/commission expenses, general, and administrative expensesAdministrative ExpensesAdministrative expenses are indirect costs incurred by a business that are not directly related to the manufacturing, production, or sale of goods or services provided, but are necessary for the smooth functioning of business operations, such as information technology, finance & accounts., research and development, marketing expenses, and interest expense that appears further below in the income statement.
+The higher it is, the better it is for a company to pay off the business’s operating expenses.

-- Firstly, note the total sales of the company, which is easily available as a line item in the income statement.
+- Firstly, note the company’s total sales, easily available as a line item in the income statement.

-- Next, either gather the COGS directly from the income statement or compute the COGS by adding the direct costs of manufacturing, such as raw materials, labor wages, etc.
+- Next, gather the cost of goods sold directly from the income statement or compute the cost of goods sold by adding the direct manufacturing costs, such as raw materials, labor wages, etc.

-- Next, the gross profit is calculated by deducting the COGS from the total sales.
+- The gross profit is calculated by deducting the cost of goods sold from the total sales.